-Name of IRA Financial Institution or Retirement Plan
+Name of IRA Financial Institution

 Roth IRA Conversion - At the time of distribution, the IRS allows you to convert your non-Roth money to Roth and roll it over to a Roth IRA.
 You may elect this option by checking the Roth IRA Conversion box below, and the rollover check will be made payable to the financial institution named above.
 Any amounts converted to Roth are taxable and treated as income on your tax return for the year of the conversion.
 No amount will be withheld from the rollover for payment of these taxes.
-This option is not permitted if you elected to roll over your distribution to a retirement plan.